 4. Who meet HUD standards on citizenship or immigration status or are paying a pro-rated rent 24 CFR § 5.5

-5. Who are in compliance with the CCHA’s Community service requirements, if applicable.
+5. Who are in compliance with the HACC’s Community service requirements, if applicable.

 6. Who do not have net family assets valued at over $100,000